rp729/07-Network-Programming/socket-timeout.md

 ## How it works...

 In this code snippet, we have first created a socket object by passing the socket family and socket type as the first and secondarguments of the socket constructor.
-Then, youcan get the socket timeout value by calling`gettimeout()`and alter the value by calling the`settimeout()`method.
+Then, you can get the socket timeout value by calling`gettimeout()`and alter the value by calling the`settimeout()`method.
 The timeout value passed to the`settimeout()`method can be in seconds \(non-negative float\) or`None`.
-This method is used for manipulatingtheblocking-socket operations.
+This method is used for manipulating the blocking-socket operations.
 Setting a timeout of`None`disables timeouts on socket operations.